 Before listing your property, you should ensure that it is at its best.
 You should consider staging the home to make it more attractive to buyers.
 There are plenty of ways to remodel and increase the value of your property.
 Having time to do these things can increase the likelihood of a higher sale price.

 4. Room for Negotiation

-If you’re wondering, “Should I buy a house before selling?” this strategy will help.
 If you are in no hurry to relocate, you can afford the luxury of rejecting low-ball offers.
-Additionally, you can take your time to find a home buyer who is willing to agree to your terms, but you don’t want to get too greedy with the amount you want.
+Additionally, you can take your time to find a home buyer who is willing to agree to your terms.
+It’s smart to ensure you don’t get too greedy while allowing time for offers to increase.

 It should be noted you will have more leverage on the buying side as well because you may be able to avoid overpaying due to being in a rush to buy.